 Maintain Financial Sustainability

-Financial sustainability is the generation of sales revenue to cover all costs and financial obligations associated with Correctional Industry (CI) operations.
-The concept of a triple bottom line has emerged in Correctional Industries which focuses not only on the needs of customers, but also the funding of the social mission and value provided by the organization to offenders for successful re-entry.
+Financial sustainability is the generation of sales revenue to cover all costs and financial obligations associated with Correctional Industries (CI) operations.
+The concept of a triple bottom line has emerged in Correctional Industries which focuses not only on the needs of customers, but also the funding of the social mission and value provided by the organization to incarcerated individuals for successful re-entry.

-Financial Sustainability is essential to CI’s mission of providing vocational and soft skills training and certifications for offenders while incarcerated.
-These certifications and training, in turn, lead to increased opportunities upon release for real life employment for offenders, thereby reducing recidivism.
+Financial sustainability is essential to CI’s mission of providing vocational and soft skills training and certifications for individuals while incarcerated.
+These certifications and training, in turn, lead to increased opportunities upon release for real life employment for incarcerated individuals, thereby reducing recidivism.

-There may be business units that are not financially self-sufficient but employ numerous offenders or offer valuable work skills.
-Correctional Industries can balance the benefits and maintain this business unit with a more lucrative business unit that can offset the financial loss.
+There may be business units that are not financially self-sufficient but provide valuable work opportunities for numerous incarcerated individuals.
+Correctional Industries can balance these with business units that can offset the financial loss.

-Financially self-sufficient Correctional Industries are recognized as a viable reentry/ offender job program that does not burden annual General Fund appropriations.
-Additionally, Correctional Industries reduces the cost of corrections security and/or programming staff required for the supervision of the offenders.
+Financially self-sufficient Correctional Industries are recognized as a viable reentry/ incarcerated job program that does not burden annual General Fund appropriations.
+Additionally, Correctional Industries reduces the cost of corrections security and/or programming staff required for the supervision of the incarcerated individuals.

-Financial sustainability and funding reserves also provide the basis for promoting current operational expansion as well as the ability to explore, consider, and implement new operations, thereby not only maintaining current offender job rates but also creating and expanding offender opportunities within Correctional Industries.
+Financial sustainability and associated funding reserves provide the basis for promoting current operational expansion as well as the ability to explore, consider, and implement new operations, thereby maintaining the number of current incarcerated individual positions and creating and expanding incarcerated individual opportunities within Correctional Industries.
 Funding reserves will help carry a CI through an economic downturn and/or lean budget cycles.

-Develop annual business operating plan to support the strategic plan.
+1. Develop annual business operating plan to support the strategic plan

-Forecasts of sales are generated for the budget period by the sales and marketing plan.
-Define key market segments, customer groups, and stakeholder groups and the key requirements and expectations for products, customer support services, and operations.
+· Forecasts of sales revenue are generated for the budget period by the sales and marketing plan.
+Define key market segments, customer groups, and stakeholder groups and the key requirements and expectations for products, operational capabilities, customer support services, and overall operations.

 Correctional Industry programs must always have a focus on the future.
 Monitoring market trends and identifying opportunities is essential in understanding when investments should be made in particular business units.